-Self-quarantine.
-Snowstorms.
-Summer heatwaves.
-It seems as if there's always a cause to kick off your shoes and hunker down at home, but some things are easier said than done.
+From snowstorms to summer heatwaves and illnesses to injuries, it seems as if there's always a cause to kick off your shoes and hunker down at home.
+But some things are easier said than done.
 Humans are social creatures innately, and after a few days — or even hours — stuck inside, it's easy to forget all the enjoyable things we can do at home.
 Whether you're waiting for flu symptoms to pass, enjoying paid time off, or settling in with the kids for the winter, there's no reason why staying in can't be the most fun you've had in a long time.

 This site offers information designed for educational purposes only.
 The information on this Website is not intended to be comprehensive, nor does it constitute advice or our recommendation in any way.
 We attempt to ensure that the content is current and accurate but we do not guarantee its currency and accuracy.
 You should carry out your own research and/or seek your own advice before acting or relying on any of the information on this Website.